GiuseppeLantieri/fairfund/README.md

 dfx canister --network playground id fairfounds
 ```

-As always change the flag if you deployed on a different network and take note of the returned values that should look something like `cbopz-duaaa-aaaaa-qaaka-cai` which is the canister ID.
+As always change the flag if you deployed on a different network and take note of the returned value that should looks something like `cbopz-duaaa-aaaaa-qaaka-cai` which is the canister ID.

 The website is now accessible at https://<canister-id>.icp0.io